He was 87 and according to media reports suffered from pancreatic cancer. He had retired from the company, but remained chairman.

-In his latter years, Boscov’s became well known for keeping the family owned company under family ownership and not ending up in the hands of a private equity or liquidation company.
+In his latter years, Boscov’s became well known for keeping the company under family ownership and not ending up in the hands of a private equity or liquidation company.

 After retiring from the company, his successor and family member decided to add several stores and take on a heavy debt load at the onset of the financial crisis of 2008 and 2009.

 Boscov’s now has more than four dozen stores in an area extending from Connecticut to Ohioand Virginia.

 In recent years, the company has gradually added stores, despite difficult conditions in the department store business that have led to much larger rivals, like Macy’s shedding locations, while most family department stores have vanished.

 A few years ago, Boscov’s returned to White Marsh Mall, an hour’s down Interstate 95 from Delaware and reopened a store it had shuttered after the overly ambitious expansion.
 The company recently announced other locations, despite news of closings at other chains.